Andromander/Gaia-Dimension/CONTRIBUTING.md

 ## Other Assets Not Yet Covered By This Document

-### It needs to work
-You can submit a PR that's got a solution to a problem or a new feature, but it needs to build.
-This can be checked by submitting the PR's and looking at the mergability.
-This repo uses [Travis-CI](https://travis-ci.org/), so builds are often checked.
-That being said, it also needs to be functional in-game.
-You could submit a PR based on the grounds that it works, but thorough testing is required to make sure that it doesn't break any other feature.

 ### It Needs to Fit With the Mod's Theme

 It has to fit with the scope of the mod and its theme.